lilys-unicorns/lilys-unicorns.github.io/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Ensure you have the `kaitlyn_unicorn.png` sprite file in the game directory
+3. Ensure you have the `kaitlyn_unicorn.png` sprite file in the `assets/sprites/` directory

 ## How to Play